tpayne/CloudRun/README.md

 Samples
 -------
 The following samples are provided.
+You can use the `Run on Cloud` button to build and deploy the samples directly to GCP.

 |           Sample                |        Description       |     Deploy    |
 | ------------------------------- | ------------------------ | ------------- |